 2. Be grateful and enjoy the little things

-It’s not about having more or less, it’s about being present and appreciating the fact that you can actually be stressed by such a thing as a holiday season; you have been given much more than you realise.- Gaston Antezana Ortiz, Director of the Caladenia Counselling Clinic, Murdoch University
+It’s not about having more or less, it’s about being present and appreciating the fact that you can actually be stressed by such a thing as a holiday season; you have been given much more than you realise."

 3. Look after yourself

 The holidays are about giving, but with too much giving you’ll have little energy left in the tank.
-You’ll struggle to get by if you don’t practice at least a little self-care, which means if you have to trade in an hour of writing out Christmas cards to take a walk or read a book, you should do it!
+You’ll struggle to get by if you don’t practise at least a little self-care, which means if you have to trade in an hour of writing out Christmas cards to take a walk, listen to some music, or read a book, you should do it!

 To look after others, you need to look after yourself and the holiday season is no exception.

-“Do something fun and take some time out of every day just to be happy”, Gaston says.
+“Do something fun and take some time out of every day just to be happy,” says Gaston.